 These are a few of my favorite things about New Orleans’ public parks: they are free, open to the public, and not just for joggers.
-They act as places for quiet contemplation or provide a soft patch of grass for a family picnic.
-They serve as scenery for the amateur photographer or as a running path to sweat it out.
+They serve as places for quiet contemplation or provide a soft patch of grass for a family picnic.
+They offer scenery for the amateur photographer or as a running path to sweat it out.
 They take the place of indoor reading nooks or provide an excuse for kids to run wild.
 Ultimately, parks are an important service to local communities and promote health, peace of mind, and interaction with other people from the community (or the world).
 Pack a picnic or your running shoes and head to one of these New Orleans parks.

 6500 Magazine St.

 Named after the naturalist and painter John James Audubon, Audubon Park is one of the most well-known and loved local parks.
 The land was part of a commercial sugar plantation owned by Etienne de Boré before it was publicly owned.
 The World’s Industrial and Cotton Centennial Exposition of 1884 aided in the transition to a public park.
 Today, Audubon Park features a 1.8 mile circular jogging path (also for use by bicyclists, leashed dogs, rollerbladers, etc.), exercise equipment along the jogging path, horse stables, bird-watching, three playgrounds, and tennis courts and other athletic fields.